netascode/terraform-provider-fmc/docs/resources/security_zone.md

 ### Required

-- `interface_mode` (String) The mode of the associated interfaces, with the exception of mode ROUTED that corresponds to mode NONE of associated interfaces.
+- `interface_type` (String) The mode of the associated interfaces, with the exception of mode ROUTED that corresponds to mode NONE of associated interfaces.
   - Choices: `PASSIVE`, `INLINE`, `SWITCHED`, `ROUTED`, `ASA`
 - `name` (String) User-provided resource name.